ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ### Domain

-Although these errors are considered to be expressive enough, each error's arguments may vary depending on the token domain, causing a `DeclarationError` if there are errors with the same name and different arguments.
+Each error's arguments may vary depending on the token domain.
+If there are errors with the same name and different arguments, the Solidity compiler currently fails with a `DeclarationError`.

 An example of this is: